 If you would like to learn more about the Peace Essay Contest, contact

-Each year, the Modesto Peace/Life Center organizes a Peace Camp held over the last weekend in June at Camp Peaceful Pines in the Sierras.
-2017 will mark our 35th year.
-The weekend offers workshops, hiking, campfires, singing, a talent show, children’s activities and often thought-provoking speakers.
-Join us for great discussions, stimulating community and fun for people of all ages.
+Each year, the Modesto Peace/Life Center organizes a Peace Camp held in June at Camp Peaceful Pines in the Sierras.
+The weekend offers workshops, hiking, campfires, singing, a talent show, children’s activities, and thought-provoking speakers.
+Join us for great discussions, stimulating community, and fun for people of all ages.

 The Media Committee meets periodically to develop projects.
-If you have ideas for social justice videos or computer skills in film-making, editing and/ or writing and would like to be involved, contact John Lucas at or call at the Center at (209) 529-5750.
+If you have ideas for social justice videos or computer skills in film-making, editing and/ or writing and would like to be involved, call at the Center at (209) 529-5750.